Request Information

 4th Grade Language Arts

-Students read from a variety of texts, including excerpts from Brown Girl Dreaming by Jacqueline Woodson, legends of King Arthur and his knights, poetry, and informational texts about science and history topics.
+Students read from various texts, including excerpts from Brown Girl Dreaming by Jacqueline Woodson, legends of King Arthur and his knights, poetry, and informational texts about scientific and historical topics.

 Students use a writing process to develop several writings, including a memoir, a persuasive paragraph, a short story, a variety of poems, and shorter writing projects.

-Morphology lessons address reading and understanding words with common prefixes, suffixes, and Greek and Latin roots.
-Morphology instruction also addresses the meaning of various prefixes, suffixes, and roots.
+Morphology lessons cover reading and understanding words with common prefixes, suffixes, and Greek and Latin roots.
+Instruction also addresses the meaning of various prefixes, suffixes, and roots.

-Spelling lessons include weekly word lists that focus on content words and words with morphological patterns taught in each unit.
-The spelling exercises provide students with opportunities to practice applying knowledge of letter–sound correspondences learned in earlier grades.
+Spelling lessons include weekly word lists focusing on content words and words with morphological patterns taught in each unit.
+The spelling exercises allow students to apply knowledge of letter-sound correspondences learned in earlier grades.

 4th Grade Math

-Students apply understanding of multiplication and area to work with factors and multiples.
-Students generate and reason about equivalent fractions and compare and order fractions and learn to add and subtract fractions with like denominators, and to add and subtract tenths and hundredths.
+Students apply their understanding of multiplication and area to work with factors and multiples.
+They will generate and reason about equivalent fractions, compare and order fractions, learn to add and subtract fractions with like denominators and add and subtract tenths and hundredths.

 Finally, students will read, write, and compare numbers in decimal notation.
-They also extend place value understanding for multi-digit whole numbers and add and subtract within 1,000,000.
+They learn to extend place value for multi-digit whole numbers and add and subtract within 1,000,000.

 4th Grade Science

-Grade 4 science builds on prior understanding of scientific topics to support increasingly sophisticated learning.
-Students will investigate energy transfer and transformation; waves; structures and functions of living things; processes that shape the earth; and using natural resources for energy.
+4th grade science builds on a prior understanding of scientific topics to support increasingly sophisticated learning.
+Students will investigate energy transfer and transformation, waves, structures and functions of living things, processes that shape the earth, and use natural resources for energy.

 Students will develop and use scientific practices that give them firsthand experience in scientific inquiry, engineering, and technology.
-Students will also have the opportunity to use problem-based learning to develop and present solutions based on learning, and, ideally, interact with their community.
-Throughout the course, scientific learning is connected to concepts across various disciplines, such as mathematics and literacy.
+They will use problem-based learning to develop and present solutions based on knowledge and, ideally, interact with their community.
+Throughout the course, lessons connect concepts across various disciplines, such as mathematics and literacy.

 4th Grade Social Studies

-Grade 4 social studies is a comprehensive program that is meant to prepare students to actively participate in a democratic society.
-Students continue to build upon their knowledge of geography as they study world mountains.
+4th grade social studies is a comprehensive program that prepares students to actively participate in a democratic society.
+Students continue to expand their knowledge of geography as they study world mountains.
 The age of exploration is covered and the historical focus shifts to American history topics such as the American Revolution, the Constitution, and early Presidents.

 5th Grade Language Arts

 Students study contemporary and classic fiction, as well as informational texts.
-Readings include an adaptation of Shakespeare’s A Midsummer Night’s Dream, a novel that students select, poetry, and a variety of informational texts related to historical topics.
+Readings include an adaptation of Shakespeare’s A Midsummer Night’s Dream, a novel that students select, poetry, and various informational texts related to historical topics.

-Spelling lessons include weekly word lists that focus on content words and words with morphological patterns taught in each unit.
-The spelling exercises provide students with opportunities to practice applying knowledge of letter–sound correspondences learned in earlier grades.
+Spelling lessons include weekly word lists focusing on content words and words with morphological patterns taught in each unit.
+The spelling exercises allow students to apply knowledge of letter-sound correspondences learned in earlier grades.

 5th Grade Math

-In this problem-based curriculum, students will build on their math skills through exploration.
-Throughout this course, students will use interactives and virtual manipulatives to explore math concepts.
+In this problem-based curriculum, students will expand their math skills through exploration.
+Students will use interactives and virtual manipulatives to explore math concepts throughout this course.

-Students will use their understanding of place value to round, compare, order, add, subtract, multiply, and divide decimals.
-They will then solve multi-step problems involving measurement conversions, line plots, and fraction operations, including addition and subtraction of fractions with unlike denominators.
+Students will apply their understanding of place value to round, compare, order, add, subtract, multiply, and divide decimals.
+They will solve multi-step problems involving measurement conversions, line plots, and fraction operations, including addition and subtraction of fractions with unlike denominators.

-Next, students plot coordinate pairs on a coordinate grid and classify triangles and quadrilaterals based on properties of side length and angle measure.
-They generate, identify, and graph relationships between corresponding terms in two numeric patterns, given two rules, and represent and interpret real world and mathematical problems on a coordinate grid.
+Students will learn to plot coordinate pairs on a coordinate grid and classify triangles and quadrilaterals based on properties of side length and angle measure.
+Given two rules, they generate, identify, and graph relationships between corresponding terms in two numeric patterns.
+They will learn to represent and interpret real-world and mathematical problems on a coordinate grid.

-In the final unit of this course, students will prepare for middle school by revisiting major work and fluency goals of the grade, applying their learning from the year.
+In the final unit of this course, students will prepare for middle school by revisiting major work and fluency goals, applying what they have learned from the year.

 5th Grade Science

 Students will develop and use scientific practices that give them firsthand experience in scientific inquiry, engineering, and technology.
-Students will also have the opportunity to use problem-based learning to develop and present solutions based on learning, and, ideally, interact with their community.
+Students will also use problem-based learning to develop and present solutions based on knowledge and, ideally, interact with their community.
 Throughout the course, scientific learning is connected to concepts across various disciplines, such as mathematics and literacy.

 5th Grade Social Studies

-Grade 5 social studies is a comprehensive program that is meant to prepare students to actively participate in a democratic society.
-Students continue to build upon their knowledge of geography as they focus on the physical features and climate of the United States.
-They learn about the ancient civilizations that paved the way for modern societies and systems.
-American history topics focus on westward expansion, before and after the Civil War.
+Grade 5 social studies is a comprehensive program that prepares students to actively participate in a democratic society.
+Students continue to expand their knowledge of geography as they focus on the physical features and climate of the United States.
+They will learn about the ancient civilizations that paved the way for modern societies and systems.
+American history topics focus on westward expansion before and after the Civil War.

 • Health